 An interesting little game that definitely takes strong influence from Harvest Moon.
 This is one that will win some fans with its cute graphics and clear throwback to Harvest Moon.
 Hello mines, hello farm, hello small village, and hello hot springs.
 Old school gamers definitely remember the hot springs.

 There are a few things that World’s Dawn does very well.
 The strange enjoyment of a farming sim is captured well here.
-The villagers are different enough to be interesting, and even if certain mechanics take time to figure out (having to sit down on a bench or table to drink drinks that restore energy is just stupid, IMO) most are easy and intuitive.
+The villagers are different enough to be interesting, and actually have a lot of personality and dialogue.
+Even if certain mechanics take time to figure out (having to sit down on a bench or table to drink drinks that restore energy is rough, IMO) most are easy and intuitive.